-In this article I will go into more detail about their origins, how the milk is frothed differently and the different cup sizes that each use.
+With all that said many people still have trouble understanding what the difference between a latte and a flat white is.
+So, in this article I will go into more detail about where they both came from, how the milk is frothed, the amount of espresso in each and the different cup sizes that each use.

 The Origin of the Latte